LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Login & password/find-your-account-number.md

 ![](img/account-registration-email.png)

-If you can not find the registration email, please contact your administrator to assist or follow the instructions in the next section.
+If you can not find the registration email, please contact your administrator for assistance or follow the instructions in the next section.

 ## How to find your account number with no registration email